khufkens/cobadid/content/home/services_lg.md

 title = "A modular approach"
 description = """

-We will rely on a R based approach using the **rplumber API** backend served through **containerized** sever infrastructure.
+We will rely on a R based approach using the **[restrserve](https://restrserve.org/) API** backend served through **containerized** sever infrastructure.
 Data downloads by users will be dependent on R or python packages (we will develop R packages but the calls will be python readable).

 """